neondatabase/neon/docs/sourcetree.md

 `/docs`:

-Documentation of the Zenith features and concepts.
+Documentation of the Neon features and concepts.
 Now it is mostly dev documentation.

 `/monitoring`: